 You can use a CGM to improve readings in two ways:

-• From a CGM download.
-CGM data gives a clear view of improvements needed in basal rates, boluses, or lifestyle.
+- From a CGM download.
+CGM data clearly shows that basal rates, boluses, and lifestyle improvements are needed.
 See Glucose Goals.

 Pattern Recognition

 Look at your graphs and data objectively.
 Emotions tend to cloud vision.
 If it helps, pretend they belong to a friend or family member.
-At times we’re like an old horse, taking the same route over and over, even though it’s become rocky and treacherous.
+At times, we’re like old horses, taking the same route repeatedly, even though it’s become rocky and treacherous.
 Take off the blinders, get on the saddle, look with clear eyes, and help yourself live a better life.

 Here’s an Example of a Good Avg Glucose and Low CV (Where You’d Like to Head):